saasbook/hw-sinatra-saas-wordguesser/docs/part_4_cucumber.md

 <details>
   <summary>In your Sinatra code for processing a guess, what
-expression would should you use to extract *just the first character* of what the user typed in the letter-guess field of the form in `show.erb`?
+expression would you use to extract *just the first character* of what the user typed in the letter-guess field of the form in `show.erb`?
 **CAUTION:** if the user typed nothing, there won't be any matching key in `params[]`, so dereferencing the form field will give `nil`.
 In